 Last, end the us versus them mindset that treats police like warriors on the thin blue line between society and anarchy.
 They are not and that sentiment is always absurd.
 To better reflect equal justice under the law, we should return to an innocent until proven guilty model of police enforcement:

-Ban all no-knock warrants in all circumstances. there is never a good reason to put police and the public at risk when the suspect is not yet found guilty.
-Only being accused of a crime should never result in your death or the death or injury of anyone who happens to be near you, your neighbor, or the target of mistaken identity.
+Ban all no-knock warrants in all circumstances.
+No exceptions.
+There is never a good reason to put police and the public at risk when the suspect is not yet found guilty.
+Being accused of a crime should never result in your death or the death or injury of anyone who happens to be near you, your neighbor, or the target of mistaken identity.
 Never again.

 End the transfer, training, and deployment of war equipment in service of peace.
 That is a heinous contradiction that builds a war mindset, but lacking sufficient training and rules of engagement, can only lead to excess injury, fear, and death.

 Build in mental health resources, because a person armed to kill should not be the only one responding to a person already struggling with a mental health crisis or episode.
 Police aren't social workers, social workers are.
 Police aren't nurses, nurses are.
-If we stop criminalizing all nonviolent civil offenses and using police as social Swiss Army knives, and keep police focused on violent crime prevention and investigation, perhaps we will stop having excessive use of force problems.
+If we stop criminalizing all nonviolent civil offenses and using police as social Swiss Army knives, then police can stay focused on violent crime prevention and investigation.
+By reducing the number of risky police encounters, perhaps we will stop having excessive use of force problems.
 There is only one way to find out, and our current model clearly doesn't work.

 There is more to do, but these are the key pieces I see that should be standardized across the state, and maybe the nation.
 Other reforms like resident or community policing should be decided by each community as both their size and needs can differ.